kerokero5150/GrapplerMinus/README.md

 Chris Torrence 's store CT6502 sells SoftSP.
 I recommend this if you want a complete SoftSP: https://ct6502.org/product/softsp/

+*The copyright and handling of SoftSP DIY is subject to the MFA2 WorkShop license.

 ## Gerber files

 Coming soon